 After you accept your offer and sign a few documents, you can start using your money directly from your business bank account.
 Get funds in as little as 24 hours — for most applications.

 We Can Design A Funding Program For Your Small Or Medium Size Business.

 A business line of credit gives you on-going access to funds for your day-to-day operations.

 When you open a business line of credit, the business receives access to a stated amount of funds to use as needed.
-A monthly statement reflecting the amount of credit used will also include any interest charges (unlike a term loan, you only pay interest for the funds you use as you use them).
+A monthly statement reflecting the amount of credit used will also include any interest charges (unlike a term funding, you only pay interest for the funds you use as you use them).

 As mentioned above, your payment, and the interest is based upon the funds you use.
 Once repaid, the credit limit is available to be accessed again as needed.
-The periodic payment schedule to repay a line of credit will vary depending upon the lender.
+The periodic payment schedule to repay a line of credit will vary depending upon the funder.
 Either a weekly, or monthly, periodic payment schedule is common.

 In addition to the interest charges, an annual fee for a LOC is not uncommon.
 If your business frequently accesses the LOC, transaction fees may also apply.

 Small LOCs (under $100,000) can operate like a credit card account, with advances made by using a credit card tied to the line of credit or by writing checks issued for the account.
-Some lenders also offer the option of depositing funds directly into the business bank account via an ACH deposit.
+Some funders also offer the option of depositing funds directly into the business bank account via an ACH deposit.

 If your business regularly requires access to funds to meet short-term capital needs to manage the business’ day-to-day capital requirements, then applying for a LOC might make sense.
 Here are a few examples of situations where a LOC could be a good idea: